The Saints : Introduction Main Site Contents Page Home Page

 But the Selling painting of him is the clearest and most complete of all the paintings of Apostles - Peter and Paul¹ are also shown - in the church.
 He holds up the instrument of his martyrdom, the knife with which his skin was flayed from his body, gesturing towards it with his left hand.
 His hair and beard are curly and his robes are the generalised kind seen in representations of Apostles who have no specific association with clerical vestments, as indeed are those of St. John the Evangelist below.
 St. John the Evangelist, Selling (47KB)

-Peter and Paul, the two other Apostles, are also reasonably clear, and they will be on the site soon.
+Peter and Paul, the two other Apostles, are also reasonably clear, and they are now on this site.
 Also at Selling is a magnificent East Window, bricked up at the Reformation, hence its survival, in the chancel.
 It has a fine Virgin and Child, along with other saints and various coats-of-arms, some of them royal.
 These have been identified as the arms of Edward 1 (1272-1302), and the window itself is generally reckoned to have been installed in around 1300.
 The paintings are perhaps a little later, but I think they date from the first, rather than the second, half of the 14th century.

 ¹ Although not one of the original twelve, often found in their company in medieval times